Patent Attorney & Attorney at Law

 As an active member of the Licensing Executives Society, the American Intellectual Property Law Association, and the DelCo IP Forum, Gerry helps clients to gain the maximum value through licensing and enforcing their intellectual property rights.
 He has arbitrated multi-million-dollar disputes for the American Arbitration Association, has served as an expert witness in patent law, and has represented both plaintiffs and defendants in litigation over intellectual property rights.
 In one such case, he successfully defended the Seven-Up Company against an accusation of copyright infringement that involved a poster featuring a depiction of Santa Claus, 1990 U.S. Dist.
 Lexis 5203 (E.D.
 Pa.), appeal dismissed 919 F.2d 730 (3d Cir.).

 Gerry is a charter member of the Benjamin Franklin American Inn of Court, composed of intellectual property practitioners in Greater Philadelphia.
 As one of the members at the “master” level of experience, he acts as a resource to help train others.
 He served for two years as its webmaster and on its Board of Governors.
-For 7 years, Gerry chaired the Patent Legislation Committee of the Philadelphia Intellectual Property Law Association (“PIPLA”) during a time of sweeping changes in regulations and the prospect of “patent reform” on the lips of Congress, and recently served for 2 years as a member of PIPLA’s Board of Governors.
+For 7 years, Gerry chaired the Patent Legislation Committee of the Philadelphia Intellectual Property Law Association (“PIPLA”) during a time of sweeping changes in regulations and the prospect of “patent reform” on the lips of Congress, and is now a member of PIPLA’s Board of Governors.

 Gerry is also profiled in various biographical references, including each edition of WHO’S WHO IN AMERICA since 1988.